10 years ago this week I flew the coop.

 1. I got a line of credit to help with cash flow.
-I’ve only tapped it once, but knowing it’s there eases any worry of paying contractors (and myself) on time.
+I’ve only tapped it once to fund a passion project, but knowing it’s there eases any worry of paying contractors (and myself) on time.

 2. Embrace the hustle.
 And don’t be so hard on yourself.